csc7/PP4_CI_WQCS/README.md

 - ### **Fixed navigation menu**

-It is located in the header, fixed on all pages to facilitate navigation, and responsive.
+It is in the header, fixed on all pages to facilitate navigation, and responsive.

 *User Stories Addressed by this Feature: 19; 21; 29; 33 and 34.*

-*Please check "8.
+*Please check "11.
 Testing of User Stories" for more details.*
 <details>
     <summary>Check Image</summary>